 PRESS RELEASE | Glenlea, Manitoba, October 22, 2019 | ALUS Canada and Government of Manitoba’s GROW program increase conservation funding in the province.

-The ALUS Seine Rat River program, which operates under the motto of “Farm the best and leave the rest,” aims to address important local environmental issues, particularly the protection and enhancement of surface water and groundwater in southeastern Manitoba.
+The ALUS Seine Rat Roseau program, which operates under the motto of “Farm the best and leave the rest,” aims to address important local environmental issues, particularly the protection and enhancement of surface water and groundwater in southeastern Manitoba.

-To accomplish this, the ALUS Seine Rat River Partnership Advisory Committee (PAC), made up of farmers and stakeholders, prioritizes projects that remove sensitive, marginal sections of croplands and forage lands from agricultural production, to establish, restore and enhance wetlands, floodplains and other water-retention areas.
+To accomplish this, the ALUS Seine Rat Roseau Partnership Advisory Committee (PAC), made up of farmers and stakeholders, prioritizes projects that remove sensitive, marginal sections of croplands and forage lands from agricultural production, to establish, restore and enhance wetlands, floodplains and other water-retention areas.

 The District is comprised of three sub-watersheds including the Seine River, Rat-Marsh River and Roseau River with all of their respective drains and tributaries, such as the Manning Canal, Seine River Diversion, Tourond Creek, Joubert Creek, Angle Drain and Jordan Creek.